 2 The GhG of fuel has been calculated based on the total fuel spend incurred.
-The miles travelled are calculated using an average price per litre of £1.31 and the miles travelled are calculated using an average miles per gallon of 25.
-A conversion factor of 0.27450 as published alongside the SECR guidance is then used to calculate total GhG.
+The miles travelled are calculated using an average price per litre of £1.25 and the miles travelled are calculated using an average miles per gallon of 25.
+A conversion factor of 0.26775 as published alongside the SECR guidance is then used to calculate total GhG.
 3 The GhG of mileage is calculated based on the total mileage claims reimbursed.
 An average reimbursement of 45p per mile is then used to calculate mileage travelled.
+A

-A conversion factor of 0.27450 as published alongside the SECR guidance is then used to calculate total GhG.
+3 The GhG of mileage is calculated based on the total mileage claims reimbursed.
+An average reimbursement of 45p per mile is then used to calc conversion factor of 0.26775 as published alongside the SECR guidance is then used to calculate total GhG.